ArashRabbani/ArashRabbani/README.md

 ### Hi there!
 This is Arash.
 I am an assistant professor at the University of Leeds, School of Computing.
-I teach AI and write codes in Image Segmentation and Machine Learning for Porous Material and Cardiovascular applications.
+I teach AI and write codes in image segmentation and machine learning for porous material and cardiovascular applications.
 Currently, I am leading [DataFlowLab](https://dataflowlab.org) an interdisciplinary research group that tackles real-world problems of micro-scale fluid/solid interactions by harnessing the power of data-driven methods.

 ### Porous media repositories
 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=ArashRabbani&repo=DeePore&theme=blue-green)](https://github.com/ArashRabbani/DeePore)